alpernae/alpernae/README.md

 ###

 <p align="left">
 👋 Hi there!
-I'm Alperen, currently in my final year of an associate degree in Computer Programming.
-My focus is on <bold>Application Security</bold> and <bold>Bug Bounty</bold> Hunting.
-With hands-on experience in identifying and fixing vulnerabilities in web applications, I've contributed to making the web a safer place.
-I'm passionate about continuous learning and collaborating on projects that enhance security.

-🔒 My journey into cybersecurity has led me to discover vulnerabilities in open-source CMS platforms, and I've actively participated in bug bounty programs, contributing to making the web a safer place.
-I'm always eager to learn, share, and collaborate on projects that push the boundaries of what's possible.
+I'm Alperen, a final-year Computer Programming associate degree student with a focus on Application Security and Bug Bounty Hunting.
+With hands-on experience in identifying and fixing vulnerabilities in web applications, I've actively contributed to making the web a safer place.
+My journey in cybersecurity has led me to discover vulnerabilities in open-source CMS platforms and participate in bug bounty programs.
+I'm passionate about continuous learning and collaborating on projects that push the boundaries of what's possible.
 </p>

 ###